 No small feat for a small herbal plant!

-Below are some common uses of parsley to enhance dogs' health.
+Below are some parsley health benefits to dogs.

-- Helps Anemic Dogs: Since parsley leaves and stems are very nutritive, they can be used to help treat dogs with anemia.
+- Dogs with Anemia: Since parsley leaves and stems are very nutritive, they can be used to help treat dogs with anemia.

 In addition, parsley benefits dogs with heart problems because it helps stimulate the kidneys to eliminate the excess fluids in the lungs and/or other organs.